yaplas/observable-stream/README.md

   // will be paused
   concatMap(someAsyncTaskAfterUncontrolledArea),
   concatMap(someOtherAsyncTask),
-  // you can catch errors all along the pipe even
+  // you can catch errors ocurred all along the pipe
-  // into uncontrolled areas
+  // even into uncontrolled areas catchError(someErrorHandler)
-  catchError(someErrorHandler)
 ).pipe(
   // controlledPipe returns a readable stream